-David Gutierrez’s parents in Connecticut must be so proud of him.
-The 17 year old, who was 5 five when Mariah Carey’s “E=MC2” came out, decided to try and make the album number 1 by gaming iTunes.
+David, a 17 year old from Connecticut who was five years old when Mariah Carey’s “E=MC2” came out, decided to try and make the album number 1 by gaming iTunes.

 Now the Michael Jackson fans are pushing #JusticeforInvincible for Michael’s 2001 final album.
 Let’s see if it works.